NCATSTranslator/reasoner-validator/docs/index.rst

     # this method validates a complete TRAPI Response JSON result
     validator.check_compliance_of_trapi_response(response=SAMPLE_RESPONSE)

-    # Messages are retrieved from the validator object as follows:
+    # Raw message data is retrieved from the validator object as follows:
-    messages: Dict[
-                str,  # message type (errors|warnings|information)
-                Dict[
-                    str,  # message 'code' as indexing key
-                    # Dictionary of 'identifier' indexed messages with parameters
-                    # (Maybe None, if code doesn't have any additional parameters)
-                    Optional[
-                        Dict[
-                            str,  # key is the message-unique template 'identifier' value of parameterized messages Optional[
-                                List[
-                                    # Each reported message adds a dictionary of such parameters
-                                    # to the list here; these are not guaranteed to be unique
-                                    Dict[str, str]
-                                ]
-                            ]
-                        ]
-                    ]
-                ]
-            ] = validator.get_messages()
+    messages: MESSAGE_CATALOG = validator.get_messages()

     # this method dumps a human readable text report of
     # the validation messages (default) to stdout